Japan, eyeing Olympics, lines up half-billion doses of COVID-19 vaccine

 The various companies "will probably be able to produce a vaccine between the end of this year and next March," Suga told Reuters in an interview this week.
 "There are a lot of considerations, but we want to hold the Olympics at all costs."

 Japan is on track to have 521 million doses of five different vaccines in 2021, compared with a population of 126 million.
-Recent deals include global arrangements with such drugmakers as Pfizer Inc and AstraZeneca PLC , as well as local deals with the likes of Shionogi & Co.
+Recent deals include global arrangements with such drugmakers as Pfizer and AstraZeneca, as well as local deals with the likes of Shionogi & Co.

 "You have to bet evenly to avoid getting nothing," said Tomoya Saito, director at Japan's National Institute of Public Health.